DominqueFre/capstoneproject/README.md

 The application contains a unique data model, not previously seen in the course, based on the requirements of the project.

+---
+## Testing
+ Testing of features has been done manually and has acted as a sense-check that all is working correctly.
+#### Manual
+Manual testing was done by setting up accounts for fictitious users.
+This allowed the testing of level achievement and that the various additional features became available when expected.
+This also provided data to fill the scoreboard and allow a visual check that data appeared as expected.
+#### Computerised
+List tests ...

+Model
+Form
+View

+Test results

+---

 ## AI Usage
+#### limitations of AI
 I used AI at many points throughout the project from image generation, to talking to the Cloudinary chat bot and mainly using Copilot in chats and for inline coding changes.
 I regard it as a useful tool but did come across some limitations - being aware of these allows some work arounds.
 It appears to have an issue with {% endblock %} if they do not have the title in the endblock , there was a near miss where it suggested deleting code that had been overwritten without considering what had been overwritten.
 It can be very literal on occasion.
 It is great at getting things started when there is a very specific list or with tasks that have well-defined parameters.

+#### Specific instance of code creation and adaptation
+#### Specific bug resolution
+#### How AI used to optimize code

 ## Supporting Documentation